MoonHighway/coding-with-claude/README.md

 - Each **lesson** is a short read with live demos I'll do at the front.
 - Each **exercise** has a `starter/` (where you work) and a `solution/` (one way to do it, peek if you're stuck, but yours might be better!).
 - There are no wrong answers in AI pairing, only iterations.
-Experiment loudly.

-Let's go. ✨